 - 12.1.
 Low level disruptions are behaviours which are not directly confrontational or challenging, but which nevertheless disrupt the teaching and learning environment.
 If allowed to continue, the concentration and learning of other children can be badly affected.
 Staff will always consider whether low level disruptions are because of a safeguarding concern, an identified or unidentified SEND or mental health need. - 12.2.
 To stop any low-level disruptions escalating to more serious behaviour breaches, staff will intervene quickly and calmly using the following de-escalation techniques.
-This list is not exhaustive, and staff may use responses tailored to the individual needs of a child: - Ensure that, if appropriate, all reasonable adjustments have been implemented e.g., use of a fidget toy - Use eye contact, hand signals or questions to distract and to signal their misbehaviour has been noted - Using first names, check the child's understanding of what it is they need to do - Use clear, consistent language to explain the task and expected behaviours - Use positive language, signals and praise for doing the right thing - Position themselves appropriately to signal their behaviour is being monitored - Verbalise self-regulation techniques and offer support e.g. 'I can see you are becoming anxious/stressed/annoyed, try taking three deep breaths and then we can look at this task together' - Remind the child of expected behaviours again and consequences for further disruption - Give success reminders, take up time and reassurance - 12.3.
+This list is not exhaustive, and staff may use responses tailored to the individual needs of a child:

+Ensure that, if appropriate, all reasonable adjustments have been implemented e.g., use of a fidget toy

+- Provide take up time for children to make positive choices - Use eye contact, hand signals or questions to distract and to signal their misbehaviour has been noted - Using first names, check the child's understanding of what it is they need to do - Use clear, consistent language to explain the task and expected behaviours - Use positive language, signals and praise for doing the right thing - Stand closer to the child (being aware of their personal space) to signal their behaviour is being monitored - Verbalise self-regulation techniques and offer support e.g. 'I can see you are becoming anxious/stressed/annoyed, try taking three deep breaths and then we can look at this task together' - Remind the child of expected behaviours again and consequences for further disruption - 12.3.
 Low level disruptions can also occur outside of the classrooms, while moving around the academy and during break and lunch times.
-Staff, including [site supervisors, lunch time supervisors, TAs etc], will apply the same approaches and intervene quickly and calmly using the de-escalation techniques outlined.
+Staff, including site supervisors, lunch time supervisors and all support staff, will apply the same approaches and intervene quickly and calmly using the de-escalation techniques outlined.